ahlstromcj/seq66/README.md

         *   At first start, a log-file is now automatically created.
 If it gets larger than a megabyte, then it is deleted to start over.
         *   Fixed bug writing pattern-dump files from event editor.
+        *   Improved modification detection and display in the pattern editor.
     *   Version 0.99.5:
         *   Greatly enhanced the event editor tab and the events that can be view and modified.